-In this Draft SRP, the AL TIG proposes to implement their preferred alternative, completion of the Mobile Street Boardwalk project, through the allocation of additional restoration funding from the Provide and Enhance Recreational Opportunities Restoration Type.
+In the Draft SRP, the AL TIG proposed to implement their preferred alternative, completion of the Mobile Street Boardwalk project, through the allocation of additional restoration funding from the Provide and Enhance Recreational Opportunities Restoration Type.
 The Mobile Street Boardwalk project was conditionally approved for funding in the RP III/EA and selected for funding in the RP III Addendum.
+In this Final SRP, the AL TIG selects the Mobile Street Boardwalk project as its preferred alternative for funding and implementation.